Slip and fall accidents according to UK law: Workspaces vs public

 Common injuries from slips and falls: It’s more than just a bruise

-Slips and falls aren’t just embarrassing, they can leave you with more than just a bruised ego.
+Slips and falls can cause more than embarrassment—they can result in serious injuries.
 Here are some of the most common injuries we see from clients who’ve taken a tumble:

-• Back and spinal injuries: Ouch.
-These can seriously affect your mobility and quality of life.
+• Back and spinal injuries: These can seriously affect your mobility and quality of life.

 • Fractured wrists or ankle: Instinctively reaching out to break your fall?
-That broken wrist says it all.
+The broken wrist speaks for itself.

 • Ligament or tendon damage: Twists, sprains, tears, they can take months to heal properly.